zakaryjs/CA-T2A2-Webserver_API/README.md

 The relationship between the User, and the Book and Movie tables is established through the 'user_id' foreign key in both the book and movie table.
 This key allows for the user who created the collection to have their unique user_id to be stored inside of any book or movie that they create.

+The User Schema ensures that the name, email and password fields are all required to be entered on registration.
+The name field is required to be at least 2 characters long, and must follow the set character rules.
+The email field is required to be in the traditional email format, and must be unique - this is in order to prevent duplicates.
+Lastly, the password must be at least 6 characters long.

 **Table 2: Collection**

 As shown in the ERD, the Collection table has a many to one relationship with the User table.
 The Collection table also has a many to one relationship the Book and Movie tables.